Vocovo/eslint-config-vocovo/README.md

 `yarn add -D eslint prettier eslint-config-prettier eslint-config-prettier-standard eslint-config-standard eslint-config-standard-react eslint-plugin-import eslint-plugin-node eslint-plugin-prettier eslint-plugin-promise eslint-plugin-standard eslint-plugin-react prettier-config-standard pretty-quick`

+Install this repo, the vocovo lint config, by adding the following to your `devDependencies`:

+`"eslint-config-vocovo": "vocovo/eslint-config-vocovo",`

 ### For formatting independent of ESLint

 If you choose to run prettier on its own, e.g as part of a git hook with `pretty-quick`, you will need to give prettier a config.
 Typically this is done with a `.prettierrc` file into which you add rules.